-If you wish to enter the field to take photos, retrieve a lost item, or any other reason you must check with the scenario director before doing so.
+If you wish to enter the field to take photos, retrieve a lost item, or any other reason you must check with EMR Management before doing so.

 Shooting of any wildlife will not be tolerated.
 If you accidentally do so please notify the nearest referee immediately so that we can make sure the animal is okay, or render assistance if necessary.
 If you witness someone doing so please notify the nearest ref immediately.

 If you are marked by a direct hit from a paintball (even if the ball itself ricocheted) and it breaks on you and leaves a quarter-sized mark, you are eliminated.
-During the nighttime segment (immediately following dinner break) all hits count whether they break or not.
-If you are wearing a “ghillie suit” all hits count on areas covered by this material day or night.
+If you are wearing a “ghillie suit” all hits count on areas covered by this material day.
 Once eliminated you must immediately exit the field or report to your “hospital.”
 You must take the shortest reasonable path to do so.
 Using your “dead time” on the field to do reconnaissance will result in a judge punch on your player badge.

 If the player is eligible to be healed by a medic any player may place a hand on them and walk (not run) them up to 100 feet from where they were eliminated so that they may be healed by a medic.